 Personal information described in subdivision (e) of Section 1798.80 (California Customer Records statute).
 This means any information that identifies, relates to, describes, or is capable of being associated with, a particular individual, including, but not limited to, identifiers listed above.

 Internet or other electronic network activity information, including, but not limited to, browsing history, search history, and information regarding a consumer’s interaction with an Internet Web site, application, or advertisement.

 Professional or employment-related information.

 Education information, defined as information that is not publicly available personally identifiable information as defined in the Family Educational Rights and Privacy Act (20 U.S.C. section 1232g, 34 C.F.R.
 Part 99).

-Inferences drawn from any of the information identified in this subdivision to create a profile about a consumer reflecting the consumer’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes (e.g., we may collect this information in connection with website analytics or job applications).
+Inferences drawn from any of the information identified in this Additional Notice to create a profile about a consumer reflecting the consumer’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes (e.g., we may collect this information in connection with website analytics or job applications).